-Therefore, parents, educators and support workers need to work much harder to teach young people with special needs about street and traffic safety and employ strategies to help compensate for the challenges they may face.
+Parents, educators and support workers need to work much harder to teach young people with special needs about street and traffic safety and employ strategies to help compensate for the challenges they may face.
+The first step is to break the skill down into its separate skills and teach each of these skills step by step.

-If you are struggling to teach a young adult to cross the road and would like some help our Occupational Therapists at Therapy Professionals Ltd can help.
+If you are struggling to teach a young adult to cross the road and would like some help our friendly Occupational Therapists at Therapy Professionals Ltd can help.

-Just call us phone: 03 377 5280 email: admin@tpl.nz
+Just contact us Phone: 03 377 5280 Email: admin@tpl.nz